 Make time for remembering activities

-Make sure you take time to care for yourself and model that to them
+Care for yourself and model that to them

 I hope you found this helpful, if there is anything I have not covered that you are curious about on how to help support children who have experienced the sudden or traumatic death of a loved one, please connect.
 If I don’t know the answer to your question, I will try to find you resources.